-As a big fan of Asia, the rice fields have continued my fascination again and again.
-Rice is one of the most important staple foods for many people in the world.
+As a big fan of Asia, I am always fascinated by the rice fields.
+Rice is one of the most important staple foods for many people in this world.

-In many asian languages, the words for rice and well-being are identically – a sign of just how significance this plant is to so many people.
-It is common to ask, “Have you eaten your rice today?”, much like we would say, “How are you?”.
+In many Asian languages, the words for rice and well-being are identical – a sign of the great importance of this plant.
+It is common to greet each other with “Have you eaten rice today?” to ask “How are you?”.

 Health and well-being are stored in every human being and can be activated.
-The basic nucleus in us is to be permanently maintained, constitutionally fit and cleared.
-This is how each person can develop into what he really is.
+The basic core within us should be permanently nurtured, kept constitutionally fit and purified.
+In this way, every person can develop into who they really are.